Declaring a Climate Change Emergency: A Citizen’s Guide

 What Legal Authority Would an Emergency Climate Declaration Give the President?

 The Brennan Center has compiled a helpful list of almost 150 statutes giving the President special powers during emergencies.
 The list doesn’t map the outer perimeter of presidential powers – there are other laws that give Presidents powers to take action on the basis of national security, and the President also has some ill-defined, though not unlimited, powers to take action without explicit congressional authorization.
 But the list provides a good start.
-Since this issue has come up so recently, I can’t claim to have researched the statutes on the list in any depth, but my “prospecting” effort was enough to identify some promising areas for further exploration.

 Here are some of the possibilities: